Clinical Article

 General population≥35 kg/m²

-Asian, Aboriginal, or Torres Strait Islander ethnicity≥32.5 kg/m²
+Aboriginal or Torres Strait Islander≥32.5 kg/m²

 The lower BMI threshold for specific ethnic groups reflects evidence that cardiovascular risk increases at lower BMI levels in these populations.
+This is consistent with WHO recommendations for adjusted BMI cut-offs.

 What This Means in Practice